BerBer-alt/CISC327_Group8/README.md

 Each member in the team should at least answer to following questions:
 ```
 1)what is the branch he/she worked on (has to be pushed to the repo).
-2)what is the progress so far (at least some test cases written, more than 2)
+2)what is the progress so far (at least some test cases written/some results/code available)
 3)any difficulties.
 4)what is the plan for the days before the deadline.
 ```